 If you follow Kayla Itsines on Instagram, chances are you’ve heard of BBG.
 I did BBG for a year before my wedding and slowly got back into it at 12 weeks postpartum.

 Fast-forward to 10 months postpartum and I hit a major fitness wall.
-I hadn’t seen much progress in my strength or weight loss for 6 months.
+I hadn’t seen much progress in my strength for 6 months.
 I dreaded every workout and it was such a struggle to get to the gym.
 I knew it was time to shake things up.

 As fate would have it, I saw a promo video for Chontel Duncan‘s Fierce program on the Sweat app around the same time.
 Right away I was amazed by how fit she looked (especially after having two kids of her own!).
 I also LOVED the versatility of the exercises – she was doing goblet squats in one scene, battle ropes the next and boxing after that.
 Needless to say I was very intrigued.
 I decided to bite the bullet and purchase the Sweat app.
 And I haven’t looked back since.